MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 ```

 to plot a 'pressure hull'.
-This shows the pressures of all structures in the database and their relative enthalpies.
+This shows the pressures of all structures in the dataset and their relative enthalpies.
 Is the dataset suitable for our application?

 Store the potential to a unique directory, ready to be used, with the ddpstore command: